RunesRepoHub/ACS/docs/requirement.md

     **Server**

-    * Has to have ~/.bashrc for custom commands
+    * Need to have ~/.bashrc for custom commands
-    * Has to have bash installed
+    * Need to have bash installed
-    * Has to have a working internet connection
+    * Need to have a working internet connection
-    * Has to be a Debian based server
+    * Need to be a Debian based server
-    * Has to be up to date with the OS (apt-get update + apt-get upgrade)
+    * Need to be up to date with the OS (apt-get update + apt-get upgrade)
     * Should have a FTP/SFTP on the server.
+(Optional)

     **Hardware**